bogdanTeut/order-book/readme.md

     * side -> should be an Enum Bid and Offer.
     * We should use BigDecimals and BigIntegers.
     * Overall implementation can be improved tremendously.
-  Instead of generating the price levels map on each method call(price, totalSize, orders) and make use of the data which is time-consuming and slow, we could've used a tree like structure with *side* as main partition key followed by *price* levels keys associated with buckets of Orders.
+  Instead of generating the price levels map on each method call(price, totalSize, orders) and make use of the data which is time-consuming(considering high volume of data), we could've used a tree like structure with *side* as main partition key followed by *price* levels keys associated with buckets of Orders.
   E.g.
     - Bid ->